Cosmic Queries – Dimensional Leaking

 What effect would this confluence of opposing frame motions have?

-first of all, don't be trying to get us to do your advanced physics homework.
+First of all, don't be trying to get us to do your advanced physics home.

 Number two.